 In their security bulletin Sybil describe the timeline of the compromise thus companies can identify the period over which they were infected based on the date of installing the upgrade.
 At this point the companies who installed the upgrade immediately will have been affected for 27 months (as the compromise had a 3 month time delay).
 Using industry averages of time taken to install upgrades, the financial sector will have been infected for 21 months and the industrial sector for 9 months.
 On average companies will have been affected for 15 months.

-Post-detection consequences
+Stage E: Response by organisations

 Awareness of the impact of the Sybil compromise dawns on the corporate sector.
-An investigative journalist writes an article ‘The Sybil Logic Bomb’ explaining how the previously assumed unrelated and unconnected events at can all be traced back to the Sybil compromise and how there is now corrupted data all over the corporate sector that has impacted decisions and quality and is even embedded deeply into backup systems.
+An investigative journalist writes an article ‘The Sybil Logic Bomb’ explaining how the previously assumed unrelated and unconnected events at can all be traced back to the Sybil compromise and how there is now corrupted data all over the corporate sector that has impacted decisions and quality and is now embedded deeply into backup systems.

 He points out that the rectification of the defect by Sybil will have no effect on the data already corrupted and the problems will continue.

 There is a collapse in trust.
 Events continue to occur – now, no one knows if are connected to corrupted data caused by the Sybil Logic Bomb or not.

 Panic begins to spread around companies.
 No one knows which data is compromised and which is not.
 Because Sybil acts as a basis for so much business activity there is no guarantee that compromise is limited to the Sybil database – corruption could be any part of the business.

 Some companies wipe hard drives and go back to the last clean backup, but consequently lose many months of work.
 Most companies do not even have this option.

 Most companies decide to carry on fixing issues as they arise, but if they suffer problems it is difficult to tell whether or not they are related to the Sybil Logic Bomb.
 This creates uncertainty and loss of confidence in management teams.